-A summary of the actuarial methods and assumptions used in determining the total pension liability for the pension plan as of December 31, 2022 are as follows:
+A summary of the actuarial methods and assumptions used in determining the total pension liability for the pension plan as of December 31, 2023 are as follows:

 MERS

-Valuation Date June 30, 2022
+Valuation Date June 30, 2023

 Actuarial Cost Method Entry Age Normal

 Actuarial Assumptions:

 Expected Remaining Service Lives 3 years

-Investment Rate of Return 6.85% (decreased from 6.95% in 2020)
+Investment Rate of Return 6.85% (no change from 2022)

-Inflation Rate 2.500%
+Inflation Rate 2.5%

 Mortality For annuitant and beneficiary mortality tables used were: PubG-2010(B) Healthy Retiree Table set equal to 120% for males and females, each adjusted using their respective male and female MP2018 scales.
 For employees, the PubG-2010(B) Employee Table set equal to 120% for males and females, each adjusted using their respective male and female MP2018 scales.
 For disabled annuitants, PubNS-2010(B) Disabled Retiree Table set equal to 120% for males and females with the full generational MP2018 scale.